 Stakeholder input is an important component of the Authority's evaluation of alternatives in the National Environmental Policy Act (NEPA) and California Environmental Quality Act (CEQA) environmental processes.
 The Authority has closely coordinated with many individuals, local governments, public agencies, and organizations to obtain local knowledge and input on the project alternatives.
-The Authority and FRA engaged, and the Authority continues to engage, extensively with stakeholders, beginning with scoping in 2009 for the four-track dedicated San Francisco to San Jose Project Section and continuing through preparation and release of this Draft EIR/EIS.
-During that time, commenters submitted hundreds of comments indicating a preference for one or more alternatives.
+The Authority and FRA engaged, and the Authority continues to engage, extensively with stakeholders, beginning with scoping in 2009 for the four-track dedicated San Francisco to San Jose Project Section and continuing through preparation and release of this Final EIR/EIS.
+During that time, commenters submitted hundreds of comments indicating a preference for one or more alternatives or providing comments on a broad spectrum of topics.
+All comments received on the Draft EIR/EIS and the Revised/Supplemental Draft EIR/EIS were reviewed and considered, consistent with the requirements of NEPA and CEQA.
+Refer to Volume 4 for a complete list of submissions, delimited comments, and the Authority's responses to comments.
 Outreach efforts are described in detail in Chapter 9, Public and Agency Involvement.
 This section summarizes key stakeholder input relative to alternatives, including specific outreach in summer 2019 regarding the identification of a Preferred Alternative.
 Outreach efforts regarding identification of the Preferred Alternative in summer 2019 are summarized in the separate San Francisco to San Jose Project Section Preferred Alternative Outreach Summary Report (Authority 2019a).
-The following sections summarize comments received from local communities, state and federal agencies, Native
+The following sections summarize comments received from local communities, state and federal agencies, Native American tribes, transportation and public works departments, businesses, and environmental justice populations.